catthehacker/docker_images/README.md

 ## Images available

-- [ChristopherHX/runner-image-blobs](https://github.com/ChristopherHX/runner-image-blobs) GitHub Actions Hosted runner image copy containing allmost all possible tools (image is extremely big, 20GB compressed, ~60GB extracted)
+- [ChristopherHX/runner-image-blobs](https://github.com/ChristopherHX/runner-image-blobs) GitHub Actions Hosted runner image copy containing almost all possible tools (image is extremely big, 20GB compressed, ~60GB extracted)
   - A tar backup of the GitHub Hosted Runners are uploaded once a week via a custom docker image upload script in runner-image-blobs repository
   - Synced by cron job `.github/workflows/copy-full-image.yml` to the following tags
   - You can verify if the Image is still updated regulary by inspecting the dates in `docker buildx imagetools inspect catthehacker/ubuntu:full-latest --format "{{ json . }}"`